What happens when experienced women technologists come together to discuss the future of their profession?

 Vaishali Neotia, Co-founder and CEO at Merxius, delivered the final keynote of the event and spoke about how technology should be used to solve existing problems, make life easier and build a better world.
 She is personally delivering on this promise of technology through Merxius and its RED software, an AI-enabled digital literacy platform, which provides a framework for manufacturing companies to prepare for Industry 4.0.

-Vaishali also highlighted the need to level the gender gap at work by empowering women in technology through the constant cultivation of self-awareness.
+Ms. Neotia also highlighted the need to level the gender gap at work by empowering women in technology through the constant cultivation of self-awareness.
 She focused on the fact that technology on its own is unbiased and gender plays no role when it comes to good data and great results.
-Vaishali also celebrated female innovators and industry leaders from the past as well as today to demonstrate the importance of role models for women.
+Ms. Neotia also celebrated female innovators and industry leaders from the past as well as today to demonstrate the importance of role models for women.

-Community Conversation: Leveraging the Wisdom of the Crowd
+Community Conversations: Leveraging the Wisdom of the Crowd

 Accent on Her Tech Future concluded its content piece by asking all attendees to participate and actively contribute to round-table discussions.
 Some of these topics included 'Diversity as a Tool to Break Barriers', 'Using Technology to Create Work-Life Integration' and 'Future Technology Trends: A World in 2030'.